 How Mature Are They?

 Because you don’t have to deal with finger placement or tuning, you may assume that voice lessons are easy.
 But in voice lessons, you are the instrument, and sometimes, trying to figure out how to play yourself can be just as challenging as playing the guitar.
-It takes maturity and concentration to work with a teacher on skills like that for thirty minutes at a time, so gauge your child’s maturity before you sign them up for lessons.
+It takes maturity and concentration to work with a teacher on skills like that for thirty minutes at a time, so gauge your kid’s maturity when trying to choose what age to start voice lessons for your child.

 Where Is Their Heart?